 COMMON RENTERS INSURANCE QUESTIONS AND THE ANSWERS YOU SHOULD KNOW

-Believe it or not, but renters insurance can be incredibly affordable.
-Often costing less than a streaming subscription service a month, it is affordable for all, although many think it is much higher in price than it truly is.
-Work with a qualified insurance agent to secure the right renters insurance coverage for your needs and see how you can benefit from this affordable coverage.
+Believe it or not, renters insurance can be incredibly affordable.
+Often costing less than a monthly streaming subscription service, it is affordable for all, although many think it is much higher in price than it truly is.
+Work with a qualified insurance agent to secure the right renters’ insurance coverage for your needs and see how you can benefit from this affordable coverage.
 When you tailor coverage, you only pay for what you want and need.
 Keep in mind that the cheapest policies on the internet may not be right for you, which is why it is essential to work with an agent who can assess your risks.

-Many renters are under the impression that if an incident or disaster happens, their landlord would cover all associated expenses.
-While this is nice to believe, it is not the case.
+Many renters are under the impression that if an incident or disaster happens, their landlord will cover all associated expenses.
+However, this is not the case.
 You are responsible for your own belongings and any liability disasters that occur.
 With this in mind, it is essential to secure renters insurance that takes your belongings and risks into account.
-Without coverage, you are left to cover all associated expenses of a disaster out of pocket – which could be impossible.
+Without coverage, you are left to cover all associated expenses of a disaster out of pocket.
 Your landlord will typically be responsible for building maintenance and insuring the structure.
 This coverage does not extend to your personal property, nor does it protect you from being liable for unintentional damage to your building.